AxelSeanCP/OpenMusic-API/README.md

 ## Introduction

-OpenMusicV2 is a back-end API developed for a streaming music application.
+OpenMusicV3 is a back-end API developed for a music streaming application.
 This API allows users to view albums and songs that have been added.
 In version 2, users can create private playlists where they can add or remove songs (login required).
-Playlist activity is also stored as a history, enabling users to see what changes have been made to their playlists.
-Users can also add collaborators to their playlists, granting the collaborators the same access as the users, except for the ability to delete the playlist.
+Playlist activity is also stored as history, enabling users to see what changes have been made to their playlists.
+Users can also add collaborators to their playlists, granting them the same access as the users, except for the ability to delete the playlist.
+In version 3, users can add, delete, and view likes on albums.
+Users can also export songs from a playlist of their choice.
+Additionally, there is a feature to add and view album covers.

 ## Features